arialdomartini/arialdomartini.github.io/_posts/2020-12-08-explicit-implementation.md

-## Ghost public functions
+## Ghost Public Methods
 > **TL;DR**<br/>
-> EIMI promotes maintenaibility
+> Explicit Implementation promotes maintenaibility

 When a method is removed from an interface (e.g. it's moved to another interface during a refactoring), explicit implementation would force the compiler to look all over the code and identify all the places where the method is no longer needed.
 With Implicit Implementation, a class might end up having am unused, ghost public function.